-I have been using Doodly (Enterprise plan) to create whiteboard animations for over 6 months now and so I have a relatively good grasp of what the software is like.
+I have been using Doodly (Enterprise plan) to create whiteboard animations for a few years now and so I have a very good grasp of what the software is like.

 In this Doodly review, I will give you all the information you need to know about the software, as well as my honest opinion, so you can decide if it is the best option for you.